Airlines issue travel waivers ahead of massive winter storm that would affect 200 million people

 Major U.S. airlines are issuing travel waivers as a massive winter storm threatens to snarl travel plans across the country.

-The major weather event —named Winter Storm Fern by the Weather Channel — is expected to bring heavy snow, ice and cold to the South, Midwest and Northeast starting Friday, potentially affecting 230 million people across the U.S.
+The major weather event is expected to bring heavy snow, ice and cold to the South, Midwest and Northeast starting Friday, potentially affecting 230 million people across the U.S.

 Forecasters expect widespread travel disruptions, and airlines are bracing for flight cancellations and delays over the weekend.
 Many carriers are issuing travel alerts and allowing customers to change their plans without penalty.